 This is a place where both plugins try to do work differently.
 Monarch takes a route of providing all the stats inside the WordPress install where Social Warfare integrates with Google Analytics.

-Monarch provides an stats panel under Tools menu where you can check your social share stats.
+Monarch provides a stats panel under Tools menu where you can check your social share stats.
 It also accumulates post level stats and will show them in edit post screen.

-I like Social Warfare approach more in terms of Analytics support as it can provide lot more informative deductions.
+I like Social Warfare approach more in terms of Analytics support as it can give lot more informative deductions.

 I like the Social Warfare: Top Shared Post Widget, it gives a lot of exposure to your socially linkable content.
 Monarch does not come with that widget though it has the counts to showcase those posts.